jrkerns/quaac/docs/writing_quaac.rst

 Joining data
 ------------

-As stated in :ref:`data_models`, a QuAAC document can have any number of datapoints.
+As stated in :ref:`data_models`, a QuAAC document can have any number of data points.
-Multiple points can be given to the :class:`~quaac.models.Document` object as items in a list at the time of document creation.
+Multiple points can be given to the :class:`~quaac.models.Document` object as items in a list.

 .. code-block:: python